jeremymuller/Sha-Bang-Modules/README.md

 # Sha#Bang!
 Modules

-A collection of innovative, probabilistic, animated, and rhythmically complex modules for [VCVRack](https://vcvrack.com/).
+A collection of innovative, probabilistic, and rhythmically complex modules for [VCVRack](https://vcvrack.com/).
 Created by [Jeremy Muller](http://jeremymuller.com/).
 These modules are free for download but please consider a donation through [PayPal](https://www.paypal.com/paypalme/jeremysmuller).

 *TODO: videos*